netscaler/netscaler-observability-exporter/docs/log-support.md

 -  `ERROR`:  Only fatal messages and error messages are logged.
 -  `INFO`:  Only fatal, error, and informational messages are logged.

-For Kubernetes YAML based deployments the default value is NONE.
-But, for Helm and OpenShift operator deployments of NetScaler Observability Exporter logging is enabled by default and set as INFO.
+For Kubernetes YAML based deployments the default value is `NONE`.
+But, for Helm and OpenShift operator deployments of NetScaler Observability Exporter logging is enabled by default and set as `INFO`.

 You can configure logging using the environment variable `NSOE_LOG_LEVEL` while deploying NetScaler Observability Exporter for each endpoint.